 PHI – or Protected Health Information – is a term frequently used in articles discussing HIPAA compliance, yet the meaning of the term is sometimes misunderstood.
-However, it is important for Covered Entities, Business Associates, and their workforces to know what is PHI – and what it isn´t – because one of the primary objectives of HIPAA is to “protect the privacy of Protected Health Information” (HHS – HIPAA for Professionals – The HIPAA Privacy Rule).
+However, it is important for Covered Entities, Business Associates, and their workforces to know what is considered PHI under HIPAA – and what isn´t – because one of the primary objectives of HIPAA is to “protect the privacy of Protected Health Information” (HHS – HIPAA for Professionals – The HIPAA Privacy Rule).

 Why do Members of the Public Need to Know What is PHI?

-If Covered Entities could eliminate unjustified complaints attributable to misunderstandings of PHI, it would save HIPAA Privacy Officers a substantial amount of time and enable them to redirect resources to building a more compliant workforce.
+If Covered Entities could eliminate unjustified complaints attributable to misunderstandings of PHI, it would save Privacy Officers a substantial amount of time and enable them to redirect resources to building a more compliant workforce.
 So, how do you explain to members of the public what PHI is?
 There are several options.
 You can better educate your workforce, add a page to your website, or include more information in your Notice of Privacy Practices.
 Or all three!

 Realistically, better educating your workforce is the best option.
 By providing workforce members with a thorough understanding of PHI, it will not only enable them to perform their functions compliantly – thus, reducing the number of complaints – but will also enable them to pass their knowledge onto patients and plan members who ask questions about the privacy and security of their health information – further reducing the number of complaints.

-So, What Is PHI?
+So, What Is Considered PHI under HIPAA?

 To fully understand the meaning of PHI, you have to work backward through the definitions section of the Administrative Simplification Regulation (§160.103).
 This is because PHI is defined as “individually identifiable health information […] transmitted by or maintained in electronic media or any other form or medium.”
 But what constitutes individually identifiable health information?
 In §160.103, this is defined as “a subset of health information […] collected from an individual […] that: